bhamrick/precision_system/03b-one-diamond-open.md

       singleton ♠️.
 Always has at least 2♦️s.
     * 2♣️!
 5+♣️s, 4♥️s, generally unbalanced.
     * 2♦️ 6+♦️s, not 4♠️s
+        * 3♣️!
+General force, "third suit forcing".
+Note that 2♥️ is left available to show 5♠️s and 4♥️s nonforcing.
     * 2♥️!
 Exactly 3=4=5=1, any strength
         * 2NT!
 Artificial invitational+ asking bid
             * 3♣️!
 Any minimum